glaucocustodio/glaucocustodio/README.md

 - Born in Brazil 🇧🇷
 - Living in Portugal 🇵🇹
 - 15+ years of experience with web development 👨🏻‍💻
-- 10+ years of experience with Ruby and Ruby on Rails ♦️
+- 10+ years of experience with Ruby and Ruby on Rails 🚂
-- Creator of [Even Better Specs](https://evenbetterspecs.github.io), my take on how to write better tests
+- Creator of [Even Better Specs](https://evenbetterspecs.github.io) (my take on how to write better tests)

 ### Relevant open source contributions